Mihara/nimlike/README.md

 ;; forbid regexps below.
 ;;
-;; Needs to be written with r"" like that to work, that's Nim syntax. allow = r"\.gmi$"
+;; Needs to be written with r"" like that to work, that's Nim syntax.
+;; The syntax for the regular expression itself is standard PCRE. allow = r"\.gmi$"

 ;; Salt for the emoji hash function.